dotnet/winforms/docs/AnchorLayoutChangesInNet80.md

 ## Simplifying Anchor calculations

-The current anchor calculation implementation is designed prior to adding high DPI support to winforms.
+The current anchor calculation implementation was designed prior to adding high DPI support to WinForms.
 This proposal is replacing the current implementation with the one described in Figure 1 above.
 Following is the source snippet that computes the anchors.

 ```CS
 private static void ComputeAnchorInfo(IArrangedElement element)